xasterKies/dg-sqltrace/README.md

 ### Contributing

-if you will like to make a contribution or suggest anything to the project,will be happy to hear from you in issues or PRs section :)
+if you will like to make a contribution or suggest anything to the project, will be happy to hear from you in issues or PRs section :)